 - It is not known whether combined treatment is more effective in the long term if the medicine is stopped.

 - Discuss the advantages and disadvantages of the treatment options, including combined treatment with your health care provider.

-- To access more information about depression for older adults check out these leading organizations in mental health:
+To access more information about depression among older adults check out these leading organizations in mental health:

 Last Updated: October 2019